 Statewide numeric water quality objectives for both chronic and acute toxicity would rely on a type of statistical hypothesis testing, called the TST.
 The TST is based on a type of hypothesis testing referred to as bioequivalence testing.
-The TST provides a direct approach to analyze whether the response of test organisms to ambient receiving water is less than a predetermined proportion of the control response that is considered unacceptably toxic, and to analyze whether that difference is statistically significant.
+The TST provides a direct approach to analyze whether the response of test organisms to ambient water is less than a predetermined proportion of the control response that is considered unacceptably toxic, and to analyze whether that difference is statistically significant.
 This option would work in conjunction with Option 1 of Issue C using the TST approach and Option 1 of Issue F for effluent limitations.

 The chronic toxicity water quality objective would be the following null and alternative hypotheses:

-Ho: Mean response (ambient receiving water) ≤ 0.75 • mean response (control)
+Ho: Mean response (ambient water) ≤ 0.75 • mean response (control)

-In general terms, the null hypothesis would be the following statement: the ambient receiving water is toxic because the test organism RESPONSE (e.g., survival, reproduction, growth) in the ambient receiving water sample is less than or equal to 75 percent of the test organism RESPONSE in the control water sample.
+In general terms, the null hypothesis would be the following statement: the ambient water is toxic because the response (e.g., survival, reproduction, growth) of the test organisms in the ambient water sample is less than or equal to 75 percent of the test organisms’ response in the control water sample.

-Ha: Mean response (ambient receiving water) > 0.75 • mean response (control)
+Ha: Mean response (ambient water) > 0.75 • mean response (control)

-In general terms, the alternative hypothesis would be the following statement: the ambient receiving water is not toxic because the test organism RESPONSE (e.g., survival, reproduction, growth) in the ambient receiving water sample is greater than 75 percent of the test organism RESPONSE in the control water sample.
+In general terms, the alternative hypothesis would be the following statement: the ambient water is not toxic because the response (e.g., survival, reproduction, growth) of the test organisms in the ambient water sample is greater than 75 percent of the test organisms’ response in the control water sample.

-The acute toxicity water quality objective would be the following null and alternative hypotheses: Ho: Mean response (ambient receiving water) ≤ 0.80 • mean response (control)
+The acute toxicity water quality objective would be the following null and alternative hypotheses: Ho: Mean response (ambient water) ≤ 0.80 • mean response (control)

-In general terms, the null hypothesis would be the following statement: the ambient receiving water is toxic because the test organism RESPONSE (e.g., survival) in the ambient receiving water sample is less than or equal to 80 percent of the test organism RESPONSE in the control water sample.
+In general terms, the null hypothesis would be the following statement: the ambient water is toxic because the response (e.g., survival) of the test organisms in the ambient water sample is less than or equal to 80 percent of the test organisms’ response in the control water sample.

-Ha: Mean response (ambient receiving water) > 0.80 • mean response (control)
+Ha: Mean response (ambient water) > 0.80 • mean response (control)

-In general terms, the alternative hypothesis would be the following statement: the ambient receiving water is not toxic because the test organism RESPONSE (e.g., survival) in the ambient receiving water sample is greater than 80 percent of the test organism RESPONSE in the control water sample.
+In general terms, the alternative hypothesis would be the following statement: the ambient water is not toxic because the response (e.g., survival) of the test organisms in the ambient water sample is greater than 80 percent of the test organisms’ response in the control water sample.

 Attainment of the water quality objective is demonstrated by conducting toxicity testing, analyzing the data using the TST statistical approach, and rejecting the null hypothesis.
 When the null hypothesis is rejected, the alternative hypothesis is accepted in its place, and there is no exceedance of the water quality objective.
 An exceedance of the water quality objective is demonstrated by failing to reject the null hypothesis.

-To determine whether ambient receiving water meets numeric water quality objectives, the “sample” would be undiluted ambient receiving water that is a representative sample of the waterbody.
+To determine whether ambient water meets numeric water quality objectives, the “sample” would be undiluted ambient water that is a representative sample of the waterbody.
 Compliance with effluent limitations would be determined at the IWC using the most sensitive species, as described in Option 1 of Issue F (effluent limitations).
+The water quality objective applies to all ambient waters for inland surface waters, enclosed bays, and estuaries and coastal lagoons whether or not the water body or sample location is downstream from a discharge.
+Ambient water refers to a sample taken from the water body of concern that may or may not be influenced by a discharge.

 Regulatory Management Decisions and Error Rates